Timeline of the Russo-Ukrainian war (1 January 2025 – 31 May 2025): 11 March

 Moscow Mayor Sergey Sobyanin claimed Russian air defences shot down 69 drones over Moscow.
 Flights from Domodedovo and Zhukovsky airports were restricted.
 Three people were killed and 20 were injured.
 Sobyanin said it was the "most massive" attack on Moscow.
 Several high rise buildings were damaged by falling debris and over 20 cars were destroyed by a fire in a parking lot.
 The Ukrainian general staff claimed to have targeted various oil refinery and pipelines in Moscow and Oryol.
 Russian air defense further reported to have shot down 337 drones in other regions, including 91 over Moscow Oblast, 126 over Kursk Oblast, and 38 over Bryansk Oblast.

 Russian forces recaptured the towns of Bondarevka, Zamostye, Makhnovka, Kazachya Loknya, Knyazhiy 2 and Knyazhiy 1 in Kursk Oblast.
 Russian millbloggers further claimed that Russian forces took the towns of Kolmakov and Dmitryukov.

+Four Syrian nationals were killed in a Russian missile strike that damaged the cargo ship MJ Pinjar while it was loading grain at the port of Odesa for delivery to Algeria.

 Russian forces captured a fully intact Ukrainian M1A1 Abrams tank in Kursk Oblast.

 The SBU accused Russian intelligence of recruiting two teenagers to carry out bomb attacks in Ivano-Frankivsk that killed one of the teenagers and injured the other along with two bystanders.

 12 March

-Four Syrian nationals were killed in a Russian missile attack on the port of Odesa which damaged the Barbados-flagged bulk carrier MJ Pinar, which was loading wheat bound for Algeria.

 The governor of Kursk Oblast claimed that four people were killed in a Ukrainian attack on a feed mill in Kozyrevka.
 The governors of Rostov and Voronezh Oblast claimed that infrastructure facilities were set on fire by drone attacks.

 After talks between US and Ukrainian officials in Jeddah, Saudi Arabia, the US restarted military aid to Ukraine as well as intelligence support.
 Maxar also confirmed that it had restored Ukrainian access to its satellite images.

 According to DeepState's map, Ukrainian forces lost control of Sudzha in Kursk Oblast.
 Russian forces also captured Dniproenerhiia in Donetsk Oblast.

 The Ukrainian 43rd Separate Artillery Brigade claimed to have destroyed a Russian S-400 battery in an undisclosed location.

 The Ukrainian Air Force stated that the SAMP/T downed a Russian Sukhoi military aircraft without providing further details.